Close Menu

 You can also find your Steam screenshots by right-clicking on the Steam app in your Windows Start Menu and selecting “Open file location”.
 This will open up the system’s Explorer with the installation folder selected.
 From there, you can navigate to the screencaps folder.

-3. In the “Interface” area, check the box “Display Steam URL address when available” and save the settings.
+3. Check the box for Display Steam URL address when available, then click OK to save settings.

 How to Change the Default Steam Screenshot Folder Location

-1. Launch your Steam client.
+1. Launch the Steam client.

 Share.
 Facebook Twitter Pinterest Reddit Tumblr Telegram Email